 - Tel: +603 2051 7770

 It’s the weekend and you are pinching pennies, bored and hotel-bound.
-What to do when all the happening clubs in the city charge an entry fee – or do they?
-Well, in KL there are quite a few places that do not charge you a dime – hosting free-entry nights, a small number of these places even offer drinks on the house.
+What to do when all the happening clubs in the city charge an entry fee... or do they?
+Well, there are quite a few places in Kuala Lumpur that don’t charge you a dime – hosting free-entry nights, a small number of these places even offer drinks on the house.
 Some examples include award-winning Sky Bar at Traders Hotel and Zeta Bar at Hilton Kuala Lumpur, both of which offer free entry no matter what day of the week you visit.
 On certain days of the week, most nightlife spots in KL offer free drinks for ladies – twenty.one kitchen + bar in Bukit Bintang offers free cocktails every Wednesday and Thursday from 21:00 to 02:00.
 If you’re in Bangsar, Shelly Yu’s Bar KL offers free selected cocktails every Wednesday between 21:00 and 00:00.
 Read More...

 - Opening Hours: Sunday 07:00 – 10:00

 - Location: The Square, Publika Shopping Gallery, Jalan Dutamas 1, Kuala Lumpur

 Free Rooftop Movie ScreeningsFrisky Rooftop Bar